 Are y’all ready for this?

-Okay, if you insist… But if your head explodes upon contemplating the deliciousness of this recipe, don’t say I didn’t try to warn you.
+Okay, if you insist.
+But if your head explodes upon contemplating the deliciousness of these Apple Spice Pork Chops, don’t say I didn’t try to warn you.

-I don’t even know if I can describe it… it’s just wonderful.
-No, it’s more than wonderful.
-The brown sugar and butter create an amazing caramel like sauce that drenches the pork chops in a deep, rich, sweetness.
+I don’t even know if I can describe them.
+They’re just wonderful.
+No, they’re more than wonderful.
+The brown sugar and butter create an amazing caramel-like sauce that drenches the pork chops in a deep, rich, sweetness.
 Add a little spice from the cinnamon, nutmeg and black pepper and you’ve got a carnival in your mouth.
 Pork heaven.

-Also, since the chops simmer in the delicious sauce there is not even a fraction of a possibility that chops will end up as dry hockey pucks.
+Also, since these Apple Spice Pork Chops simmer in the delicious sauce there is not even a fraction of a possibility that chops will turn into dry hockey pucks.
 No, they’re juicy, rich, sweet and savory all at one time. *mouth watering as I type*

-A couple of notes: I used boneless, center cut, thick chops but you use bone-in as well.
-I chose fuji apples for this recipe because I wanted something that was halfway between sweet and tart.
+A couple of notes: I used boneless, center cut, thick chops but you can use bone-in as well.
+Just do not use thin cut pork chops because they will likely cook too quickly and become over cooked.
+Shoot for something 3/4-1 inch thick.
+Also, I used fuji apples for this recipe because I wanted something that was halfway between sweet and tart.
 I would suggest using any variety that is sweet but not sickeningly so.
-You want a little “acid” in there.
+You need a little “acid” in there.

 Apple Spice Pork Chops